arvedd/LC-Git-PingPong/README.md

       ├── Sounds                      # Contains every sound used for the game like music and sound effects.
       ├── Scripts                     # Contains all scripts needed to make the gane get goings like PlayerMovement scripts.
       ├── Scenes                      # Contains all scenes that exist in the game for it to interconnected with each other like MainMenu, Gameplay.
-   ├── Packages                       # Contains game packages that responsible for managing external libraries and packages used in your project.
-      ├── Manifest.json               # Contains the lists of all the packages that your project depends on and their versions.
-      ├── Packages-lock.json          # Contains packages that ensuring your project always uses the same versions of all dependencies and their sub-dependencies.
-   ├── Project Settings               # Contains the configuration of your game to control the quality settings, icon, or even the cursor settings
-├── README.md                         # The description of Lightning Boy file from About til the developers and the contribution for this game.
 ```

 ## Game controls